Hawkvision

-Hawkvision was a short-lived subscription TV service founded by Wirtz Corporation and Chicago Blackhawks owner Bill Wirtz.
+Hawkvision was an American subscription television service founded by Wirtz Corporation and Chicago Blackhawks owner Bill Wirtz.
 The service broadcast Chicago Blackhawks games.
 It operated in conjunction with Chicago's local version of SportsChannel, and access cost $29.95 per month.

 Overview

 In 1992, Wirtz, who had a reputation for stubbornness and frugality, ended all Blackhawks broadcast agreements with network and cable television outlets.
 While vilified for this decision by many Blackhawks fans, he felt that broadcasting regular home games was unfair to the team's season-ticket holders.
 Only Blackhawks games picked up by national broadcasters (which only happened when the Blackhawks made the playoffs) were shown on basic cable (complicated further by SportsChannel America having various issues with carriage).